jorgegorka/svelte-router/README.md

 **onlyIf**: An object to conditionally render a route.
 If guard returns true then route is rendered.
 If guard is false it redirects to _failure_.

-## API

-### SpaRouter

-`import { SpaRouter } from 'svelte-router-spa'`

-This object receives three params: routes, pathName and notFound.

-**routes** An array of routes.

-**pathName** The path name to evaluate.
-For instance 'https://www.mysite.com/admin/employees?show-all=false'.
-It defaults to _document.location.href_

-It exposes a single property called _currentRoute_ that will return the current active route and some additional information (see below.)

 Routes can contain as many nested routes as needed.

 It can also contain as many layouts as needed.
 Layouts can be nested into other layouts.